 The Spiritual Aspect of Preparing Ayahuasca Tea

-Your Ayahuasca experience’s quality depends highly on the preparation that you put into the ceremony.
-The most important step to take even before beginning to prepare Ayahuasca tea is to release all expectations of what the trip may entail.
-Ask yourself what it is you want from this experience and make sure that your intentions are pure.
+The quality of an Ayahuasca experience depends highly on the preparation and the ceremonial rituals conducted.
+The most important step, even before beginning to prepare Ayahuasca tea is to release all expectations of what the trip might entail.